kreyk29/8U6/README.txt

 Mods:
 	- You can change music and SFX but with the same file name.
 	- You can make levels, open editor and save level in the \Levels\Custom.
-	- Editing original levels affect the game.
+	- Editing original levels affects the game.
-	- Editing .png files does not affect the game.